Cilex/console-service-provider/README.md

 In the event that Pimple Service Providers become a reality, `ConsoleServiceProvider` will implement the appropriate interface.
-As soon as Cilex and Silex become Pimple Service Provider aware, their respective bridge classes can be bypassed and the core `ConsoleServiceProvider` can be used directly.
+As soon as Cilex and Silex become Pimple Service Provider aware, their respective adapter classes can be bypassed and the core `ConsoleServiceProvider` can be used directly.